ygorcosta/wedeploy.com/ui/src/pages/docs/auth/sign-in-with-facebook.md

 <aside>

-Please be sure to add the callback url `https://<authContainerID>-<projectID>.wedeploy.io/oauth/token` in your application.
+Please be sure to add the callback url `https://<authID>-<projectID>.wedeploy.io/oauth/token` in your application.
 For local development, use `wedeploy.me` instead.
 To use with custom domains you can change the sufix `<projectID>.wedeploy.io` for your domain.

 </aside>

-After retrieving the client id and client secret you can configure them as environment variables of the authentication `wedeploy.json`.
+After retrieving the client id and client secret you can configure them as environment variables on `wedeploy.json`.

 ```application/json
 {